Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 - [Remediate non-compliant resources with Azure Policy](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources?tabs=azure-portal)
 - [Start-AzPolicyRemediation](https://learn.microsoft.com/en-us/powershell/module/az.policyinsights/start-azpolicyremediation?view=azps-10.1.0)

+## Documenting Policy

+`Build-PolicyDocumentation` builds documentation from instructions in the `policyDocumentations` folder reading the deployed Policy Resources from the EPAC environment.
+It is also used to generate parameter/effect CSV files for Policy Assignment files.
+See usage documentation in [Documenting Policy](operational-scripts-documenting-policy.md).

 ## Policy Resources Exports

 - `Export-AzPolicyResources` exports Azure Policy resources in EPAC.
 It also generates documentation for the exported resources (can be suppressed with `-SuppressDocumentation`).
 See usage documentation in [Extract existing Policy Resources](start-extracting-policy-resources.md).